Supercolony-net/typechain-polkadot/README.md

 When contracts descriptions come both with ABI and source code (`*.contract` files), our tool will provide means for deployment as well.

+Also, Typechain-Polkadot uses awesome tool Handlebars for generating code from templates.
+It is a very flexible and powerful tool, which allows to generate code from templates with a lot of different logic.
+For example, you can generate code for different contracts with different logic, or you can generate code for different methods with different logic.

 ## Roadmap 🚗